-The building and remodeling of residential and commercial property continues to grow in Los Angeles and throughout California.
+The Los Angeles construction accident lawyers of Grey Law understand that the building and remodeling of residential and commercial property is continuing to grow in Los Angeles and throughout California.
 Unfortunately, with this construction workplace accidents will happen.
 Construction sites can be dangerous places to work, visit or even walk by.
 There are numerous hazards on a construction site, including heavy machinery, dangerous power tools, scaffolding, ladders, lifts, exposed electrical wires and boxes, construction debris, and falling objects.
 Hazards and risks in construction work are often known but hard to control in workplaces that change constantly.

 Employers have a responsibility to keep construction sites safe for workers.
 This includes implementing safety procedures, maintaining equipment, and supervising workers.
 The construction industry must comply with federal laws governing workplace safety and health, primarily the Occupational Safety and Health Act of 1970, which the Occupational Safety and Health Administration (OSHA) enforces.
 Regulations, specifications, inspection requirements, and job safety programs are all used to prevent construction site accidents and promote safety awareness for everyone involved in a construction project.